Cyclists died on WA roads in 2016.

 Motorists and cyclists

-- Motorists are advised to keep a safe distance when overtaking cyclists.
+- Motorists are required to keep a safe distance when overtaking cyclists.
 If it is not possible to safely overtake, slow down and wait until it is safe to overtake.

 - Motorists are only permitted to drive in a marked bicycle lane for 50m to stop or park in a designated parking area.